rubenvannieuwpoort/posts/b-splines.md

 ## B-splines

-The term 'B-splines' is an abbreviation for 'basis splines'.
+The term ‘B-splines‘ is an abbreviation for ‘basis splines’.
 B-splines were introduced as basis functions for the spline space.
 However, the CAD community has adopted the term to refer to splines which are represented in terms of these basis functions.
-This has caught on, and it has become common to call the basis functions 'B-spline basis functions'.
+This has caught on, and it has become common to call the basis functions ‘B-spline basis functions’.
 This is the terminology that will be used in this document as well.

 The recursive definition that is commonly used to introduce B-splines was presented in [2] by de Boor.